SWEDISH COURSES

 2. Gain a Deeper Understanding of European History and Culture

-3. Hungarians Appreciate When You Speak Their Language
+3. Swedes Appreciate When You Speak Their Language

 Why learn Swedish?